-Read our tips here for mounting metal hinges for your gate door or garden gate.
-There are roughly 3 types of steel hinges.
-Straight, with resistance and with bend.
+Read our tips here for fixing gate hinges to your gate.
+We distinguish between three main types of steel hinges.
+Straight, cranked, and offset hinges.
 You can read more about this below.

-Hinge hooks should always be mounted in combination with a hinge hook.
-You can slide the eye of the strap hinge over the hook of the hinge hook.
-In this way you can have a 'long hinge''.
+Our gate hinges are hook and band hinges, which means they should always be ordered together with a hinge hook.
+You can slide the eye of the gate hinge over the pin of the hinge hook to connect the two.

 These are the most popular hinges.
-Hinges with resistance are not completely straight, but have a gradient of about 20 mm inwards.
+Cranked hinges are not completely straight, but have a slight bend of about 20 mm.
 This ensures that your door is positioned straight along the post.
-The resistance is equal to the distance of the hook and the plate.
-To give an idea: If you slide a hinge with resistance over the hinge hook, and put it on a table, the entire part of the hinge touches the table.
-So the back of the hinge hook is flush with your door.
+The bend is equal to the distance between the pin and the backplate of the hinge hook.
+To illustrate: if you slide a cranked hinge over the hinge hook, and put it on a table, the entire hinge touches the table.
+In practice, this means the back of the hinge hook is flush with your door.

-These hinges have a large bend.
-The bend is 40mm.
-The advantage of hinges with a bend is that your door cannot blow through the bend.
-It is possible to mount hinges with bend in 2 ways.
-The most common way is to mount the hinges on the back of the door.
-The other way mainly occurs with thicker garden posts such as 12x12 cm posts. these hinges are sometimes mounted on the front of the door.
+Offset hinges have a large bend of 40 mm.
+It is possible to mount offset hinges in 2 ways.
+The most common way is to fasten the hinges on the back of the door, i.e., not on the same side as the hinge hooks.
+The other way mainly occurs with thicker garden posts, such as 12x12 cm posts, where they are sometimes fixed to the front of the door.
 This is the same side as the hinges straight or with offset.
-Due to the bend, the door falls more in the middle of the post.
-In some situations, this provides a better end result.
+Due to the large bend and thick post, the door sits more or less in the middle of the post, which can result in a cleaner look.

-In addition to the different types, hinges are also made in different styles.
-For example, rustic hinges have a rural appearance due to their graceful point at the end.
-The most sold hinges have a so-called half moon on the ends.
-Furthermore, the variant with a triangular point at the end is also available.
+In addition to the different types, our gate hinges are also available in different styles.
+For example, rustic hinges have a graceful tip at one end.
+The most sold hinges have a so-called half moon on the ends, and we also offer a variant with a triangular tip.

-The hinges are available in gray galvanized steel, stainless steel or black powder coated.
-In terms of price, hinges made of galvanized metal are the most affordable, this is also called galvanized.
-The black painted strap hinges are very popular.
-This contrasts nicely with, for example, Larch Douglas or Oak wood.
-If you don't want rust, choose the stainless steel hinges.
-The corresponding hinge hooks (also available in an adjustable variant) are also available in these 3 variants.
+The hinges are available in grey galvanised steel, stainless steel or black powder coated steel.
+In terms of price, hinges made of galvanised metal are the most affordable.
+The black hinges are very popular because of the contrast with, for example, larch douglas or oak wood.
+If you want to make sure the hinges will not become rusty, go for the stainless steel hinges.
+The corresponding hinge hooks, both the fixed and adjustable hinge hooks, are also available in these 3 variants.